CHAPTER B:

 Scale-Up Protocols

-An IASC Scale-Up activation is a system-wide mobilization in response to a sudden-onset and/or rapidly deteriorating humanitarian situation in a given country, including at the subnational level, where capacity to lead, coordinate and deliver humanitarian assistance does not match the scale, complexity and urgency of the crisis.
-This exceptional measure is only applied for a time-bound period of up to six months.
+An IASC Scale-Up activation is a system-wide mobilization in response to a sudden-onset and/or rapidly deteriorating humanitarian situation in a given country, including at the subnational level, where the capacity to lead, coordinate and deliver humanitarian assistance does not match the scale, complexity and urgency of the crisis.
+This exceptional measure is applied only for a time-bound period of up to six months.
 Only in very limited circumstances is an additional three-month extension considered.

 The procedure activates mechanisms and tools to:

-A Scale-Up activation indicates the scale at which the humanitarian system needs to step up its efforts and to activate internal procedures to better respond to the crisis.
+A Scale-Up activation indicates the scale at which the humanitarian system needs to step up its efforts and activate internal procedures to better respond to the crisis.
 It does not indicate a ranking of the severity of the crisis, or that the crisis should, at this stage, be prioritized for funding by the international community.

 Resources